 From Statistics Explained

 This article analyses recent data on industrial production in the European Union (EU), based on results of the PRODCOM survey.
-In 2011 the sold value by products covered by PRODCOM survey amounted to EUR 4 709 billion.
+In 2012 the sold value by products covered by PRODCOM survey amounted to EUR 4 760 billion.
 Even if data are collected in current price in the survey, some considerations are based on constant price (see methodology on calculation of constant price).
 After the 2008 crisis, the value generated by European production was reduced dramatically.
-The recovering process is now well engaged and even if the level of 2008 is not yet reached it gets closer to the highest value ever reached.
+The recovering process is now well engaged and the European production is on a clear established positive trend.

 Main statistical findings

-As shown in Figure 1, the value of 2011 sold production is still smaller than the one of 2008 (7 % to be caught up).
+As shown in Figure 1, the value of 2012 sold production is superior to the one registered in 2008 and the evolution indicates a clear overcame of the economic crisis.

 Results by activities